 In general, I’m a pretty positive guy.
-I try not to hate anything if I can help it (plz ignore my other blog).
-Although, there are a few things I can’t stand.
+I try not to hate anything if I can help it but, there are a few things I can’t stand.

-One other thing I can’t abide by is someone disparaging a person as a “trust fund baby.”
+One thing I can’t abide by is someone disparaging a person as a “trust fund baby.”

 A trust fund baby is a person (typically in their early twenties) with wealthy parents who set up a trust fund for them so they don’t have to worry about money when they grow up.
 As a result, many of these people have the opportunity to travel, buy nice clothes/cars/houses, and live a generally Rich Life.

 And let’s be honest: This is something we ALL would do if we had the chance.

 So many of us operate under the invisible script that if we had the chance, we’d act differently if we had a lot of money.

 I have something to tell those people…

 Christine is an IWT reader and self-described trust fund baby, and a while back she emailed me this question:

 I am a 22-year-old female in my last year of college.
 I never learned how to manage my money.
 If I got money, I spent it.
 So, freshman year of college, a credit card seemed like a fantastic idea.
 My parents have even bailed me out a few hundred dollars.
 I’ve kind of come to terms with the fact that this is a stupid move on a lot of students’ parts, and I’m working through it.

 Recently, I learned of a pretty good deal of money – $140,000 give or take – that my well-off, childless aunt and uncle have put into a trust fund for me.They have brought it up to this amount by contributing $30-40k at various times over the past 10-15 years.
 Anyway, my question is: what should I do with this money?